 You may start with a small site, but what happens next year when you add e-commerce or a customer portal?

 This is the most public issue recently with local hosting.
 Lack of free or affordable SSL certificates, insecure and poorly maintained servers with back doors open to anyone who would like to deface or damage your site.

 A poor, insecure, or unstable server or company will mean your site goes offline.
 This leads to low rankings on search engines like Google, Bing, and Yahoo, and means your visitors will be met by an error message, not your best sales pitch!

 Nothing goes perfectly 100% of the time, a website is no different.
 Make sure your host provides the tools for you to create and restore backups of your account data and settings.

 Always look at how effective and speedy is the company in providing support for technical problems.
 Look for hosts that offer live support to their clients, 24/7/365.
 Chat support & social media access as opposed to (usually slower) email and support tickets.
 Check that they have an in-house customer support department with more than 1 person at the desk on weekends.

 REMEMBER – The visibility and usability of your website on the Internet depend on the quality, security, and reliability of the hosting provider and their servers.

-So in this Part 1 of the “Developing a Website” blog series we outlined in some detail the things to consider when choosing website domains and hosting.
+So in Part 1 of the “Developing a Website” blog series we outlined in some detail the things to consider when choosing website domains and hosting.
 In Part 2, we will talk about WordPress and Wix as two major Content Management Systems (CMS) used worldwide.

 Do you wish to learn the basics of Digital and Social Media marketing?